aoijs/documentation/src/functions/usdisautocomplete.md

 # $isAutoComplete

-`$isAutoComplete` is used to check it is auto-complete or not.
+`$isAutoComplete` is used to checking the if interaction command's *interaction autocomplete* feature enabled or disabled.

 ### Usage